 Chemical Flea Treatments—Exercise Caution!

 The Natural Resources Defense Council (NRDC) has researched and evaluated over 100 flea and tick products on the market, and found that many contain specific toxic chemicals that can poison cats and dogs and harm people, even when following the instructions properly.
-The NRDC list identifies the product, provides the health risk level, identifies the toxin and the health problems associated with that particular toxin.
+The NRDC list identifies the product, provides the health risk level, and identifies the toxin and the health problems associated with that particular toxin.
 Here’s the list!

 There is another chemical flea treatment that works a little different, in that it’s an insect growth regulator (IGR), not an insecticide—called Program (Lufenuron).
 Given orally once a month with food, it works by disrupting the life cycle of the flea by preventing eggs and larvae from developing into adults.
 But this too has been known to cause adverse side effects and health issues, especially when given long term.